TatertotGr8/Crack64Bit/README.md

 **-[JavaJDK](https://www.oracle.com/java/technologies/javase/jdk16-archive-downloads.html)**

+Required for the second program, double check the varribles you would need a varrible "JAVA_HOME" is set to your Java JDK installed and the "PATH" varrible is set to the bin folder in your Java JDK folder.

 **-[Gradle](https://gradle.org/)**

 Build tool for Java.
 Used to incorporate the seed finding libarys into the Java program.
 When installing Gradle it is imporant to make sure it is a compadible verrsion to Java, seen on the sites documentation.
 And **Gradle_Home** is set as a system varrible with the path set to the folders locasion on your system and and the bin folder added to the **"PATH"** varrible.